Key takeaways:

 When less of the FAAH enzyme is around, anandamide is degraded more slowly.
 This leads to more of the bliss molecule.

-THC, Δ9-tetrahydrocannabinol, activates both CB1 and CB2 receptors and is the psychoactive component that makes a person feel high.
+THC, also called Δ9-tetrahydrocannabinol, activates both CB1 and CB2 receptors.
+It’s the psychoactive component that makes a person feel high.
 It has been shown to be a partial agonist to the CB1 receptor.
 It is thought that it may increase dopamine and acetylcholine in the brain.[ref]

-Cannabidiol (CBD oil) is still being studied to determine its mechanism of action.
-While it does not bind to the CB1 or CB2 receptors, it does seem to influence other substances being able to bind to the receptors.[ref]
+Cannabidiol (CBD oil), on the other hand, is also a component of cannabis.
+However, it doesn’t bind directly to the CB1 or CB2 receptors, and instead, it influences the way other substances are able to bind to the receptors.[ref]

 All of the effects of cannabis, both good and bad, point to or exaggerate the endogenous reasons for the endocannabinoids.
 For example: